sunset1995/HorizonNet/README.md

 | All             | `83.53` | `0.68` | `2.02` |

+## Acknowledgement
+- Credit of this repo is shared with [ChiWeiHsiao](https://github.com/ChiWeiHsiao).
+- Thanks [limchaos](https://github.com/limchaos) for the suggestion about the potential boost by fixing the non-expected behaviour of Pytorch dataloader.
+(See [Issue#4](https://github.com/sunset1995/HorizonNet/issues/4))

 ## Citation
 Please cite our paper for any purpose of usage.
 ```